gavaar/gavaar/README.md

 ### Web development

 After I got my head wrapped around the idea of having to learn to code.
 I went into [codecademy](https://codecademy.com) and started doing the HTML, CSS and Javascript courses.
-Then I applied in coursera to a MEAN stack basic initiation course (Mongo, Angular, Express, Node), and started dwabbling around with my newfound knowledge in some personal projects, and later some quick freelance component fixings and creatings.
+Then I applied in coursera to a MEAN stack basic initiation course (Mongo, Angular, Express, Node), and started dwabbling around with my newfound knowledge in some personal projects, and later some quick freelance work, fixing components and sometimes creating new ones.

 I learned <img height="16px" src='https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg'> HTML, <img height="16px" src='https://cdn.jsdelivr.net/gh/devicons/devicon/icons/css3/css3-original.svg'> CSS, <img height="16px" src='https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg'> Javascript
 , <img height="16px" src='https://cdn.jsdelivr.net/gh/devicons/devicon/icons/typescript/typescript-original.svg'> Typescript, <img height="16px" src='https://cdn.jsdelivr.net/gh/devicons/devicon/icons/express/express-original.svg'> Express, <img height="16px" src='https://cdn.jsdelivr.net/gh/devicons/devicon/icons/angularjs/angularjs-original.svg'> Angular and some <img height="16px" src='https://cdn.jsdelivr.net/gh/devicons/devicon/icons/nodejs/nodejs-original.svg'> Node in a very basic level before landing my first professional job.

 ### Psychology

 Even though I did not enjoy the professional aspects of Psychology, I did really enjoy learning about behavioral sciences and all-things related to human behavior.
 Human consumer behavior and human biological impulses and it's effects on psychology and sociology are things that to this day catches my interest.
-Currently, I'm trying to summarize all I have learned (without citing or ademic-related stuff) in a single place in which I can update what I find with the latest information on Human Behavior.
+Currently, I'm trying to summarize all I have learned (without citing or academic-related stuff) in a single place in which I can update what I find with the latest information on Human Behavior.

 ### Nutrition / Fitness

 This is another area in which I did not think I'd end up diving into.
 I started learning about this for the wrong purposes (trying to look better, etc).
 But down the road have learned a lot about nutrition, exercising, the ways muscles develop in different areas (energy / mechanical), and how eating one thing or another affects your ability to deliver in other very-unrelated areas.
-Glycemic index / Insulin response / Fasting, etc. As the day of this writing: I'm trying to live a live with low carb diet (it's not a 0-carb diet though), and a heavy focus on strength-training (meaning, getting them muscles harder, not bigger).
+Glycemic index / Insulin response / Fasting, etc. As the day of this writing: I'm trying to live a life with a [low-carb diet](https://en.wikipedia.org/wiki/Low-carbohydrate_diet) (it's not a 0-carb diet though), and a heavy focus on strength-training (meaning, getting them muscles harder, not bigger).

 ### Gaming